ktmDeveloper/fem-enterprise-patterns/README.md

 ## Challenges

-If you want to follow along with the challenges, you can check out the `start` branch to see the code without solutions.
+If you want to follow along with the challenges, you can check out the `start` branch to see the code without solutions

 ```
 git checkout start